ndom91/svelte-infinite/README.md

 ## ♾️ Usage

-The `InfiniteLoader` component is a wrapper around your items, which will trigger the `triggerLoad` function when the user scrolls to the bottom of the list.
+This package consists of two parts, first the `InfiniteLoader` component which is a wrapper around your items.
+It will trigger whichever async function you've passed to the `triggerLoad` prop when the user scrolls to the bottom of the list.

-However, there is also a `loaderState` export which you should use to interact with the internal state of the loader.
-For example, if your `fetch` call errored, or you've reached the maximum number of items, etc. See the `loadMore` function above or the example application in `/src/routes` in this repository.
+Second, there is also a `loaderState` import which you should use to interact with the internal state of the loader.
+For example, if your `fetch` call errored, or you've reached the maximum number of items, etc. you can communicate that to the loader.
+The most basic usage example can be seen in the 'Getting Started' section above.
+A more complex example can be seen in the 'Example' section, and of course the application in `/src/routes/+page.svelte` in this repository also has a "real-world" usage example.

 ### loaderState